SindhiaBhanu-C/Linkedin-Job-Analysis/README.md

-This Project is a continuation to the scraper fot Linkedin Job Postings, aimed to cleanup, normalize and analyze the data.
+This Project is a continuation to the scraper for Linkedin Job Postings, aimed to cleanup, normalize and analyze the data.

 ### Running